AjayKumarKR07/SkillChain-Ai-powered-resume-verification-system/README.md

 - Acts as the **client** for:
   - Resume input / interaction
   - Displaying AI responses / verification information
-- Serves as the starting point for a full **AI + Blockchain resume verification platform**.
+- Serves as the starting point for a full **AI + Blockchain resume verification platform**

-> The repo was generated from `google-gemini/aistudio-repository-template`, then adapted for SkillChain. :contentReference[oaicite:1]{index=1}

----

-## 🧠 Vision / Concept

-SkillChain aims to:

 - Parse resumes using **NLP**
 - Validate skills, projects, and experience using **AI models**